hagt/ada.github.io/ontology/README.md

 ### Content

-The AdA ontology v1.8 currently consists of 8 annotation levels, 78 annotation types and 501 annotation values.
+The AdA filmontology v1.8 currently consists of 8 annotation levels, 78 annotation types and 501 annotation values.
 Each level, type and value has a unique resource identifier (URI), an English and German name, and an English and German description.
 In addition, types are assigned color codes for better differentiation in annotation software tools.

 For example, the predefined value *crescendo* of the annotation type *MusicAccent* is defined as follows.